ncatlab/nlab-content/pages/1/2/3/0/321/content.md

 (Note that we must choose a specific pullback when defining the composite of a pair of morphisms in $Span(C)$, if we want to obtain a [[bicategory]] as traditionally defined; this requires the [[axiom of choice]].
 Otherwise we obtain a bicategory with 'composites of morphisms defined only up to canonical iso-2-morphism'; such a structure can be modeled by an [[anabicategory]] or an [[opetopic bicategory]].)

-By including functions as well, instead of a 2-category we obtain a [[double category]].
+By including functions as well, instead of a bicategory we obtain a [[pseudo-double category]].

 ## Properties